Athena

 Core Athena data access endpoints with request examples.

-Common Routes
+Common routes

 MethodPathPurpose

-POST/gateway/fetchRead rows with filters, sort, limit, and grouping options
+POST/gateway/fetchRead rows with filters, sort, limits, grouping

 PUT/gateway/insertInsert rows